Query Your Applications Using IRC

 bot: I am in 2 channels: #foo #bar

-There are a few built-in commands such as !channels.
-Built-in commands always start with an exclamation mark.
+There are a few built-in commands, all prefixed with an exclamation mark:

 Command Description

-!join #channel password Make the bot join another channel.
-Password is optional.
+!join #channel password Make the bot join a channel (password is optional)

 !part #channel Make the bot leave a channel